wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "searchUser"

-    To search for users whose username, name, or email address match a search string, use jira.searchUser and specify the search string.
+    To search for users whose username, name, or email address match a search string, use `searchUser` with a search string.

     <table>
         <tr>